-Revenue and Taxation Code section 96.1(b) allows a reallocation of current audit findings and unresolved prior audit findings.

-Revenue and Taxation Code section 96.1(c)(3) limits a cumulative reallocation or adjustment to one percent of the total amount levied at a one-percent rate of the current year's original secured tax roll.
+Merced County Apportionment and Allocation of Property Tax Revenues Revenue and Taxation Code (RTC) section 96.1(b) allows a reallocation of current audit findings and unresolved prior audit findings.
+RTC section 96.1(c)(3) limits a cumulative reallocation or adjustment to one percent of the total amount levied at a one-percent rate of the current year's original secured tax roll.
 For reallocation to the ERAF, school districts, or community college districts, a reallocation must be completed in equal increments within the following three fiscal years, or as negotiated with the SCO.

-Audit Authority

-We conducted this audit under the authority of GC section 12468, which requires the SCO to audit the apportionment and allocation of property tax revenues on a one-, three-, or five-year cycle, depending on the county's population.
+Audit Authority We conducted this audit under the authority of GC section 12468, which requires the SCO to audit the apportionment and allocation of property tax revenues on a one-, three-, or five-year cycle, depending on the city and county's population.
 The audit results are reported annually to the Legislature along with any recommendations for corrective action.

-Objective, Scope, and Methodology

-The objective of our audit was to determine whether the county complied with Revenue and Taxation Code, Health and Safety Code, and Government Code requirements pertaining to the apportionment and allocation of property tax revenues.
+Objective, Scope, and Methodology Our audit objective was to determine whether the county complied with Revenue and Taxation Code, Health and Safety Code, and Government Code requirements pertaining to the apportionment and allocation of property tax revenues.
 A property tax bill contains the property tax levied at a one percent tax rate pursuant to the requirement of Proposition 13.
 A tax bill may also contain special taxes, debt service levies on voter-approved debt, fees, and assessments levied by the county or a city.
-The scope of our audit was the distribution of the one percent tax levy.
+The scope of our audit is concerned with the distribution of the one percent tax levy.
 Special taxes, debt service levies on voter-approved debt, fees, and assessments levied by the county or a city are beyond the scope of our audit and were not reviewed or audited.

-The audit period was July 1, 2018, through June 30, 2021.

-To achieve our objective, we performed the following procedures:

-- We interviewed key personnel to gain an understanding of the county's process for apportioning and allocating property tax revenues. - We reviewed the county's written procedures for apportioning and allocating property tax revenues. - We reviewed documents supporting the transaction flow for apportioning and allocating property tax revenues. - We judgmentally selected a non-statistical sample of five from approximately 1,000 taxing jurisdictions within the county for all fiscal years in the audit period.
-Then, we: - Tested apportionment and allocation reports to verify computations used to develop property tax apportionment factors;
+The audit period was July 1, 2017 through June 30, 2021.
+To achieve our objective, we performed the following procedures: • We gained an understanding of the county's process for apportioning and allocating property tax revenues by interviewing key personnel. • We reviewed the county's written procedures for apportioning and allocating property tax revenues. • We reviewed documents supporting the transaction flow for apportioning and allocating property tax revenues. • We judgmentally selected a non-statistical sample of five from approximately 44 taxing jurisdictions within the county for all fiscal years in the audit period.
+1 Then, we: • Recomputed apportionment and allocation reports to verify computations used to develop property tax apportionment factors;